 The rounded and recessed bolts on a metal frame additionally place the Bixbi in a league of its own.
 Rarely found on metal bikes, recessed bolts are a highly-coveted safety feature that prevents kids from being scratched by worn away bolts.
 New for 2015, the alloy seat clamp is also rounded.

 Moving up the bike, the Bixbi does lack a quick-release seat post adjust, however its precise tool-adjust clamp prevents the seat from slipping better than most quick-release clamps.
 The 2015 Bixbi has also been upgraded with a 400 mm 6061-T6 alloy handlebar.
 Significantly longer than the 2014 model, the 400mm offers wider and more stable steering for toddlers and preschoolers.

 In terms of size, the Bixbi is built for ages 2 to 5, with a saddle that adjusts from 13.8″ to 18.9″.
 Upon testing the bike with various ages, the speed and responsiveness of the Bixbi quickly made it a crowd favorite.

-The Bugatti of balance bikes, the Bixbi is nimble and agile bike that impressed even the most hesitant riders.
-One two-year-old testers, who had never ridden a balance bike before, hesitantly got on the Bixbi, but was cruising around the skate park in no time.
+The Bugatti of balance bikes, the Bixbi is a nimble and agile bike that impressed even the most hesitant riders.
+One two-year-old tester, who had never ridden a balance bike before, hesitantly got on the Bixbi but was cruising around the skate park in no time.

 Bottom Line: If you truly appreciate the beauty and functionality of bikes, then Bixbi is for you.
 While the $210 price tag is steep, for a bike that you will proudly pass onto your future grandchildren, the Bixbi is worth every penny.